-An admin user can customize the scheduling recipients that are available to a normal user as follows:
+An administrator can customize the scheduling recipients that are available to a normal user:

-- In the user table, select the recipients link of the user.
+- In the user table, select recipients of the user.
 Server displays the recipient list for the user.

 The following table describes the options in the recipient list:

 Option Description Search box Search for the required recipients.
 Name Name of the recipients.
 Type Type of the recipients: User, Group, or Role.
 Authentication Recipients' authentication type: Local or LDAP.
 Remove Select to remove the selected recipients from the user.
 Add Recipients Select to display the recipients that you can add to the user.
 Add Select to add the selected recipients to the user.

 - Select Add Recipients.
 Server displays the recipients that you can choose.

 - Select the recipients that you would like to be accessible to the user.

 - Select Add.
 Server displays a confirmation message.

 - After you confirm, server moves the recipients you just selected to the recipient list.